 At Brompton Community Primary School our mathematics is based around the early year's mastery approach.
-We use the NCETM mastery maths programme 'Numberblocks' as a foundation tool to introduce the concept of a number.
+F1 children use 'Master the Curriculum' to support the learning of early mathematical skills.
+F2 children use the programme 'Numberblocks' as a foundation tool to introduce the concept of a number.
 The children investigate the number along with broadening their knowledge of shape, space and measure.
 Mathematics is emphasised in our provision and daily routines.